 Tablet owners spend more money

-A new report from Adobe Digital Marketing Insights suggests that tablet users spend over 50% more per purchase at online retailers when compared with smartphone visitors, and 20% more when compared with traditional laptop and desktop visitors.
+A report from Adobe Digital Marketing Insights suggests that tablet users spend over 50% more per purchase at online retailers when compared with smartphone visitors, and 20% more when compared with traditional laptop and desktop visitors.
 Another study noticed a similar trend.

 Tablet visitors were also nearly three times more likely to buy products and services online than smartphone visitors and were nearly as likely to purchase as desktop/laptop visitors.

-The findings are based on roughly 16.2 billion online transactions from 150 top U.S. retailers in 2011.
+The findings are based on roughly 16.2 billion online transactions from 150 top U.S.